wattsworth/joule/docs/pipes.rst

 Joule pipes provide a protocol independent interface to data streams.
 This decouples module design from pipeline implementation.
-There are three different pipe implementations, :ref:`joule.LocalPipe`, :ref:`InputPipe`, and :ref:`OutputPipe` all of which derive from the common parent :ref:`joule.Pipe`.
-The LocalPipe is intended for intra-module communication (see :ref:`joule.CompositeModule`).
+There are three different pipe implementations, :class:`joule.LocalPipe`, :class:`joule.InputPipe`, and :class:`joule.OutputPipe` all of which derive from the abstract base class
+:class:`joule.Pipe`. **LocalPipe**'s are intended for intra-module communication (see :ref:`sec-composite`).
-It is bidirectional meaning it supports both read and write operations.
-The InputPipe and OutputPipe are unidirectional supporting only read and write respectively.
+It is bidirectional meaning it supports both read and write operations. **InputPipe**'s and OutputPipe are unidirectional supporting only read and write respectively.
 These are intended for inter-module communication with one module's OutputPipe connected to another's InputPipe.
 The figure below illustrates how pipes move stream data between modules.